kdv1504/XSub/README.md

 conda activate xsub
 ```

-### Downloading and preparing data
+## Downloading and preparing data

-This repository includes a rearranged version of the [Breast Ultrasound Images Dataset](https://www.kaggle.com/datasets/aryashah2k/breast-ultrasound-images-dataset/data) as an example.
+The code in this repository was written to work with the [Breast Ultrasound Images Dataset](https://www.kaggle.com/datasets/aryashah2k/breast-ultrasound-images-dataset/data) as an example.
+You can download the data directly from the kaggle site, or from [Google Drive](https://drive.google.com/drive/folders/1oXBbcrzAxSqokRGvyruX98bcjnlyTmOf?usp=drive_link).
+Note that the dataset from Kaggle includes both the original images and their corresponding masks.
+In the Drive link, you can find a "cleaned" version of the dataset where only the original images are retained.
+This dataset is stored as ```breast_ultrasound```.
+You can find the dataset with the masks in ```breast_ultrasound_ori```.

 When working with any other dataset, make sure dataset is stored in the following order:
 ```
 data #root data directory
 |